cofx logo

 Vert.x is a toolkit for developing reactive applications on the JVM.
 I wrote a short introductory post about it earlier, when I used it for a commercial project.
 I had to revisit a Vert.x-based hobby project a few weeks ago, and I learned that there were some gaps in my knowledge about how Vert.x handles failures and errors.
 To fill those gaps, I did some experiments, wrote a few tests, and then wrote this blog post.

 The heart of most Vert.x-based web applications is a router.
 The router routes requests to zero or more requests handlers, based on the path of the requests.
 If all goes well, the handler that is handling a given request will issue a response.
-When something does go wrong, Vert.x offers failure handlers and error handlers to handle the situation.
+Vert.x offers failure handlers and error handlers to handle the situation when things go wrong.

 Without any error or failure handler, Vert.x will respond to a failed request with status code 500 and a body containing "Internal Server Error".
 If that response doesn't suit your needs, you'll need to register an error handler and/or one or more failure handlers.